-Each county may submit 3 entries total from 50324, 50325, 50326, 50327, 50328 Project Drop Off: Monday, July 22, 4 - 8 p.m.
-Conference Judging: Saturday, July 20, 2:30 p.m.
+Each county may submit 3 entries total from 50324 a & b, 50325 a & b, 50326 a & b, 50327 a & b, 50328 a & b Project Drop Off: Monday, July 21, 4 - 8 p.m.

+Conference Judging: Saturday, July 19, 2 p.m.
 General Projects Building

-\All exhibits are to be checked in for display at the 4-H show on Monday, July 24, between 4 - 8 p.m. to be eligible for premiums.
+\All exhibits are to be checked in for display at the 4-H show on Monday, July 21, between 4 - 8 p.m. to be eligible for premiums.

-All Exhibitors must bring their video to be judged on a USB flash drive and saved in .MP4 format.
+All Exhibitors must bring their video to be judged on a USB flash drive and saved in .MP4 format at the state fair.
+Wireless Internet access is not necessarily available.
 Exhibitors are encouraged to post their video on YouTube.com in advance of the Illinois State Fair.
 Exhibitors may choose whether to make the video "public, unlisted" (someone must have the link to view it), or "private" (only people you choose may view it).
 This will allow fairgoers to view the exhibits on display.
-There will be monitors at the exhibit table for viewing videos so exhibitors will NOT need to bring a laptop or device for viewing.
+There will be monitors at the exhibit table for viewing videos so exhibitors will NOT need to bring a laptop or device for viewing at the State Fair.
+However, at the county level, you need to bring your own device (including a way for your judge to hear your video) for viewing.